-This strategy works well with the $B_2-B_1B_1$ filters described in the previous section, which target the poorly resolved wavenumbers.
+This strategy works particularly well with the $B_2-B_1B_1$ filters described in the previous section, which target the poorly resolved wavenumbers.
 In LES, more work is needed to see if a similar exploit can be performed.
-For example, nonlinearity may require scales to be removed before reflection, but this would also lead to more dissipation of the resolvable turbulence.
+For example, nonlinear interactions may require scales to be removed before reflection, but this would lead to more dissipation of the resolved turbulence. }

-The spectrum of the commutation model with this choice of coefficient and the filters described in Section~\ref{sec:B2B1B1} is shown in Fig.~\ref{fig:filters}.
-The model for second- and seventh-order B-splines with several different choices of $\N$ is shown.
+\gryr{The spectrum of the operator $C F_\N$ for second- and seventh-order B-splines with this choice of coefficient and several different choices of $\N$ is shown is shown in Fig.~\ref{fig:filters}.
 For an arbitrary tolerance value of $\varepsilon$, the model coefficient creates an intersection point at $\kappa_{a}$ between different values of $\N$.
 This intersection point shifts depending on the order of the underlying numerics.
-Figure~\ref{fig:filters} indicates that larger values of $N$ lead to more desirable model spectra; as $N$ increases, the poorly resolved scales are dissipated more rapidly, and well resolvable scales are better preserved.
+Figure~\ref{fig:filters} shows how as $N$ increases, the poorly resolved scales are dissipated more rapidly and the well resolvable scales are better preserved. }